Trainer-style motorcycle shoes are an increasingly popular choice amongst younger riders.

 This system also makes it easy to put these on and off quickly – minimum faffing around with laces after the first time.

 A breathable, waterproof membrane protects against the weather, and a high shank protects the ankle.

 The DXR Jordan is a low-key-looking pair of shoes with decent features at a low price.

-The microfibre construction feels great, they keep the water out, and they look decent – nice.
+The microfibre construction feels great, keeps the water out, and looks decent – nice.

 - Low price